I develop computer vision and AI models for spatial (image) data

-For the past one decade I have been developing expertise in energy modeling, nowcasting, remote sensing, and machine learning with the goal to make energy systems more sustainable and carbon efficient.
-My current research uses self-supervised learning to develop AI foundation models to better leverage the spatio-temporal information in meteorological data to address problems related to sustainable energy, climate change, and social good.
+I am a Data Scientist at Bayer's Crop Science R&D Division.
+I have deep expertise in energy modeling, nowcasting, remote sensing, and machine learning with the goal to make energy systems more sustainable.
+My current research uses self-supervised and AI foundation models that can better leverage the spatio-temporal information from spatial data (including satellites) to potentially address problems related to sustainable energy, climate change, and social good.

 Research Intern - GeoAI group @Oak Ridge National Labs, Tennessee, June-August 2021